high visibility mode: ON / OFF

 showcasebutton10 showcasebutton9 showcasebutton8 showcasebutton7 showcasebutton6 showcasebutton5 showcasebutton4 showcasebutton3 showcasebutton2 showcasebutton1

-Print design includes brochures, direct mail, posters, business cards, business collateral (marketing materials), magazines, newsletters, and more!
+Print design includes brochures, anything sent direct mail, posters, business cards, business collateral (marketing materials), magazines, newsletters, and more.

 If it is something that is ultimately printed, it's print design.